Tencent Covo-Audio: Open-Source 7B Speech AI That Hears and Talks

 Frequently Asked Questions

-How does Covo-Audio perform in real-time conversations?
+How does Covo-Audio perform in real-time conversation?

-What is the licensing model for Covo-Audio?
+What is the license for Covo-Audio?

-What are the costs associated with using Covo-Audio?
+What are the alternatives to Covo-Audio?

 Frequently Asked Questions

-How does Covo-Audio perform in real-time conversations?
+How does Covo-Audio perform in real-time conversation?

-What is the licensing model for Covo-Audio?
+What is the license for Covo-Audio?

-What are the costs associated with using Covo-Audio?
+What are the alternatives to Covo-Audio?

 🔧 Tools in This Article